League of Nations

 There are no "official languages" of the League.
 While it is true that some languages, such as English and Scandinavian, are heard more frequently than some others, like Xliponian or Laurentian, it has long been the opinion of the League's Commission on Language and Culture (CLC) that all nations' languages should be respected to the greatest degree possible.
 When a motion to name seven official languages came before the League in 1959, French minister Marc Pasquin (and CLC Commissioner) spoke most eloquently against the proposal: "I also think that more languages then the ones given should be included.
 The nations represented in this multinational body are themselves multilingual; consider the Scandinavian Realm or the NAL or even France.
 Each of them is home to many languages and dialects.
 It might seem like there are too many languages, but this richness should be celebrated and supported within the League rather than stifled or forced through one of seven channels of communication.
 To my way of thinking, and with the support of the CLC, we hold that it would make greater sense to allow many more languages within this 'world conference' rather than limit them."
 Since that time, the Pasquin Doctrine has become firmly entrenched in the daily running of League offices and official operations.
 Everywhere in evidence are found teams of translators and interpreters who are trained in the subtle arts of assisting the ministers of the world's countries, both large and small, to communicate effectively with each other.
 The principal concession M. Pasquin allowed was in regards to the text found on League signage, stamps, letterhead and other League generated ephemera.
 Such things are allowed to be made up in a limited number of common languages.

-Of the world's many languages, a good dozen or so are used more commonly than others and do indeed serve as unoffical interlanguages: Arabic, Spanish (Castilian), Dalmatian, English, French (Francien), German (Low), Japanese, Chinese (Mandarin), Russian, Scandinavian, Brithenig.
+Of the world's many languages, a good dozen or so are used more commonly than others and do indeed serve as unoffical interlanguages: Arabic, Castilian, Dalmatian, English, French (Francien), Scots, German (Low), Japanese, Mandarin Chinese, Russian, Scandinavian, and Brithenig.
 Less common are Swahili, Hindi, Sanskrit and Ðaij which round out the list.

 Some moderately successful discussion has revolved around adopting an artificial auxiliary language as the chief mode of communications within the League.
 The most viable such language is Volapük, a well known and fairly popular auxiliary language.
 To date, no concensus has ever been reached regarding the establishment of an official auxiliary language; but to its inventor's credit, Volapük was adopted as an official League language.